IntellicentAI-Lab/Re-GAN/readme.md

 | `FLOPs`          | Floating Point Operations.
 You can calculate it by using [thop](https://github.com/Lyken17/pytorch-OpCounter) library.                                             |
 | `Training time`  | The total training time.
 Note that the training time reported in our paper is not included the evaluation time.                                                    |
 | `MSE difference` | The MSE difference.
 We periodically (per epoch) save an image that contains 64 samples which are generated with fixed noise, then calculated the pixel difference. |

+We provide some codes on quantitative evaluation, you can check the StyleGAN folder and see lines 347 to 379 on the train.py to learn how to evaluate FID.
+Calculating IS is a very similar process.

 ### Citation